 In this Photoshop web design tutorial, we’re going to create a mock-up of a clean and modern-looking website.
 This is Part 1 of a tutorial series that will show you how to create the design, and then convert it to an HTML/CSS template.

-UPrinting, a leading online printing company that’s a well known supporter of the design community, has partnered with Six Revisions to give away five sets of 500 Die Cut Business Cards (a popular style among the design community) with free shipping anywhere in the U.S. (international winners just pay shipping costs) to five lucky Six Revisions readers.
-To participate, just vote for your favorite online resource for graphic designers.
+UPrinting, an online printing company that’s a well known supporter of the design community, has partnered with Six Revisions to give away five sets of 500 Die Cut Business Cards (a popular style among the design community) with free shipping anywhere in the U.S. (international winners will need to pay shipping costs).

 If we could tear into the fabric of time and look a decade into the future, what kind of experience might we find?
 It’s easy to imagine the technology would be much more advanced.
 Something out of a film like Minority Report with holographic touchscreens, or so advanced of an A.I. (artificial intelligence) that the application anticipates solutions without the user having to do much else.